filipefurtad0/openfoodnetwork/README.md

 ## Testing

 If you'd like to help out with testing, please introduce yourself on the #testing channel on [Slack][slack-invite].
+You can have an overview of the current issues in the main [Delivery Board](https://github.com/orgs/openfoodfoundation/projects/8/).
 Also, do have a look in our [Welcome New QAs board][welcome-qa] for some good first issues, both on manual and automated testing (RSpec/Capybara).

 We use [BrowserStack](https://www.browserstack.com/) as a manual testing tool.
 BrowserStack provides open source projects with unlimited and free of charge accounts.
 A big thanks to them!